amutaya/easyrbi/README.md

 Flashiness Index (RBI) trends over time for 301 sites.
 The main functions are:

+1. The sitedata() function retrieves hydrology data for given USGS gauge sites for a specified period.
+2.  rbi\_df() returns calculated RBI values for given USGS sites for a specified period.
-1. The trendAnalysis() function perform the MannKendall and sens.slope analysis on a data frame with annual Richards-Baker Flashiness Index (RBI) values.
+3. The trendAnalysis() function perform the MannKendall and sens.slope analysis on a data frame with annual Richards-Baker Flashiness Index (RBI) values.
-2. The trends() function then maps these summary statistics into a one data frame, adds an additional column with the site numbers and removes the summary statistics row for the year variable.
+4. The trends() function then maps these summary statistics into a one data frame, adds an additional column with the site numbers and removes the summary statistics row for the year variable.
 The trends() function has the ability to return a data frame containing